Neuefische-ESG-Capstone/Project-description/README.md

 However, our customers want to expand their investments while maintaining their values and the sustainability standards set out in Europe.
 They want to make investments with returns that are not only adjusted to financial risk but also take into account environmental, social, and governance dimensions.

-Our consulting firm has a data set of all Mutual Funds and ETFs in the USA with characteristics, returns, and sustainability scores, and we are responsible to help our clients to select 500 top MF taking into account their different investor profiles and combining the factors: financial performance and ESG dimensions.
+Our consulting firm has a data set of all Mutual Funds and ETFs in the USA with characteristics, returns, and sustainability scores, and we are responsible to help our clients to select 500 top MF and ETFs taking into account their different investor profiles and combining the factors: financial performance and ESG dimensions.

 We will answer the following questions :